 The goal of this program is to expedite completion of a bachelor's degree in health information management and access to the RHIA certification exam for RHITs.
 Students complete the program online to accommodate the needs of professionals; our approach brings the live classroom experience into the online environment for the adult learner.
 Learn more

-The KU Health Information Management program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education, 233 N. Michigan Avenue, 21st Floor, Chicago, IL 60601-5800.
+The bachelor's degree in health information management at the University of Kansas is accredited by the Commission on Accreditation for Health Informatics and Information Management Education, 233 N. Michigan Avenue, 21st Floor, Chicago, IL 60601-5800.
 Documents relating to accreditation status are available at the department office by request.
 Information for students.